School of Information Sciences

 Institution of highest degree:

-Ph.D.
-University of Maryland College Park
+PhD, University of Maryland College Park

 Research Interests: